17% More Energy Efficient: Russian Scientists Improve Oil Cooling System

-Scientists at Perm Polytechnic University have developed an innovative method for cooling oil, which can increase heat exchange efficiency by 17%.
+Scientists at Perm Polytechnic University have developed an innovative method for cooling oil that can increase heat exchange efficiency by 17%.
 The modernization of air coolers (AVC) will allow oil companies to reduce energy consumption and adapt to increasing production loads.

 Traditional AVCs use finned tubes with a smooth surface through which heated liquid passes.
-Fans direct air, dissipating heat, but standard designs have limited efficiency — the heat transfer coefficient rarely exceeds 90 W/m².
+Fans direct air to dissipate heat, but standard designs have limited efficiency — the heat transfer coefficient rarely exceeds 90 W/m².

 The researchers proposed replacing the smooth fins with petal elements made in the form of a spatial spiral with an angle of inclination of 10 degrees.
 This design increases the contact area with air and creates turbulent flows, which significantly accelerates heat exchange.

-The technology was tested on the EC-101 apparatus used in the hydrocracking process.
+The technology was tested on an EC-101 unit used in the hydrocracking process.
 It turned out that standard smooth fins provided heat transfer of only 64.6 W/m², which no longer meets modern requirements.
 After modernization, efficiency increased by 17%, which was confirmed by calculations of scientists.

 Promising multi-million dollar profits: scientists have increased the rate of oil production with steam